Scripting in TNTmips

 Display control scripts that create interactive windows to use with the View.

-These scripts create an on-the fly layer to render in the View window.
+These scripts render an on-the fly layer in the View window.

 * GeoFormulas can be used either in the GeoFormula process (to create a new object in an RVC file) or added as a layer in the Display process (to render on-the-fly GeoFormula layers).